 3. Nutritional Feed

 I have tried many different grains over the years.
 I have used regular goat grain, medicated goat grain, hay stretcher and sweet feed.
-I have settled on mixing medicated goat grain with sweet feed.
+I have settled on mixing medicated goat grain with basic sweet feed, all grain and a sweet feed made for goats (contains copper).
 I use the medicated goat feed to help prevent Coccidiosis.

 There are many things you can add to the grain mixture that your goats will enjoy.
 I mix in sunflower seeds, different cereal, bread, crackers, etc.